-For the second time in 4 years, the team that finished fourth inside the SEC failed to participate in the NCAA Tournament or NIT.
+For the second time in 4 years, the team that finished fourth in the SEC failed to participate in the NCAA Tournament or NIT.

-That became authentic Sunday night time when South Carolina was unnoticed by the NIT’s 32-crew field.
-LSU turned into dealt the same destiny in 2016 — but it got here under extraordinary instances because the Tigers, after a 33-factor loss in the SEC Tournament, introduced they wouldn’t accept a postseason bid.
+That became authentic Sunday night when South Carolina was unnoticed by the NIT’s 32-crew field.
+LSU was dealt the same destiny in 2016—but it got here under extraordinary circumstances because the Tigers, after a 33-point loss in the SEC Tournament, announced they wouldn’t accept a postseason bid.

 That LSU team turned into 19-14 and possibly would have made the sphere.
 These Gamecocks had been 16-16.

-At the top of the day, USC’s ordinary report become the determining aspect in Frank Martin’s bunch no longer playing again until November.
-The Gamecocks had been 15-16 in opposition to Division I competition, the report that topics to the selection committee.
-It remains authentic that no group underneath .500 has ever made the NIT.
+USC’s ordinary report became the determining factor in Frank Martin’s group not playing again until November.
+The Gamecocks were 15-16 against Division I competition, the report that topics to the selection committee.
+It remains authentic that no group below .500 has ever made the NIT.

-But, unlike LSU of four years ago, Carolina desired to preserve playing.
+However, unlike LSU four years ago, Carolina desired to preserve its playing.

 “I’d love the opportunity to run another ball exercise,” Martin said after USC lost to Auburn in the SEC Tournament.

-Martin’s reward of the 2108-19 Gamecocks changed into consistent in the course of the yr.
-Even after a loss to Clemson on Dec.
-22 — losing USC to 4-7 — he informed reporters, “I definitely, surely like this team.
-I like the humans in this group; I just like the make-up of this team.”
-After the Gamecocks rolled Georgia on March nine to clinch the fourth location in the SEC, Martin said, “Whenever I break free the season, I’m gonna appearance returned … This is my considered one of my favorite seasons I’ve ever had in coaching.”
+Martin’s reward for the 2108-19 Gamecocks became consistent during the year.
+Even after a loss to Clemson on December 22 — losing USC to 4-7 — he informed reporters, “I definitely, surely like this team.
+I like the humans in this group; I like the make-up of this team.”
+After the Gamecocks rolled Georgia on March nine to clinch the fourth location in the SEC, Martin said, “Whenever I break free the season, I’m gonna appearance returned … This is one of my favorite seasons I’ve ever had in coaching.”

 Here’s what we discovered from an eventful Season No. 7 underneath Martin: